-Teaching your baby, the techniques they need to feed properly will give them a healthy outlook and evaluate whether your child has a hypersensitivity to oral feeding.
+Teaching your baby the techniques they need to feed properly will give them a healthy outlook and evaluate whether your child has a hypersensitivity to oral feeding.
 Our developmental therapists are trained to properly identify the challenges that your baby is experiencing at feeding time and help them overcome and accept feeding as a natural part of their development.
 Through a hands-on approach, our developmental therapists will help you and your baby at feeding time to make this a more natural ritual that your baby enjoys.

 Infant massage can be an instrumental tool in developing your baby’s emotional and social cues.
-By stimulating your baby through infant massage therapy, you baby will become more engaged and connected and develop key bonding skills that can help them develop the abilities they need to interact with others and create strong relationships.
-This can work to ease pain in a child or help soothe a colicky baby as the gentle touch of massage is often what you baby needs to relax and feel comfortable.
+By stimulating your baby through infant massage therapy, your baby will become more engaged and connected and develop key bonding skills that can help them develop the abilities they need to interact with others and create strong relationships.
+This can work to ease pain in a child or help soothe a colicky baby as the gentle touch of massage is often what your baby needs to relax and feel comfortable.

 Through tummy time, your baby will achieve this important milestone behavior that works to develop muscle skills that help with early development.
 By helping them gain strength in their head, neck, arms, and body, your baby will be able to progress to other milestone developments with the assistance of infant developmental therapy.
 Tummy time can help a baby become more stimulated as they learn the ability to look around and experience the surroundings around them.

 By working on your baby’s positioning, we are able to help infants achieve better strength by growing their muscles.
 This will allow your child to use muscles that are underdeveloped and lacking in the strength necessary to take the next steps in their learning development.
 Through interactive positioning, your baby will have the desire to hold positions on their own and develop the self-confidence to take on new motions and positions of their own.